ovotech/genesys-web-messaging-tester/packages/genesys-web-messaging-tester-cli/README.md

 </p>

 This tool automatically tests [Genesys' Web Messenger](https://help.mypurecloud.com/articles/web-messaging-overview/) flows against scenarios in a YAML file.
-Meaning testing is:
+This makes testing:

-* Repeatable - each scenario in the test script ([example below](#quick-start)) are run exactly as defined.
-Any unexpected response is flagged
+* Repeatable - scenarios in test scripts ([example below](#quick-start)) are run exactly as defined.
+Any response that deviates is flagged
-* Fast - quick feedback during the development of a flow allows you to spot problems sooner than if you manually test
+* Fast - spot problems with your flow sooner than manually testing
 * Automatic - Being a CLI tool means it can be integrated into your CI/CD pipeline, or run on a scheduled basis e.g. if you wanted to monitor production
+* Customer focused - Scenarios can be created prior to development.
+Flows are then tested to ensure they handle scenarios.

 ![Demo of tool executing two scenarios that pass](docs/demo.gif)